what is AWS Elastic Block Store (EBS)?

 AWS EBS volume types

-There are three types of AWS EBS volumes that are as follows:
+There are three types of AWS EBS volume that are as follows:

 - SSD Backed Volume (Solid State Drive)